 A Three-Step Process

-Step 1.
-Identify your required learning tasks
+Step one: Identify the required learning tasks

 Option One: PowerPoint & Computer-Based Training

 - Pros: engages the cognitive system

 - Cons: does not engage the emotional or experiential systems

 Although they are two of the most commonly available training tools today, these tools only engage our cognitive system, and thus gather only information.
 They come up short when it comes to experiencing effective communication and building empathy.

 Option Two: Interactive Storytelling